HookturnDigital/advanced-forms-docs/Frequently-asked-questions.md

 Advanced Forms can handle submissions without a reload using AJAX.
 Activate it for your form using the [`ajax` display argument](Display-arguments.md#uploader).

+## Can users access the media library via Advanced Forms?

+If a user is logged in and has permission to access the media library, upload fields should default to using the media library.
+This can be configured using the [`uploader` display argument](Display-arguments.md#uploader).

+### How can I restrict the available media when using the uploader?

+Restrictions on available media is best handled on the WordPress level rather than within Advanced Forms.
+There are some guides online on how to achieve this as well as some plugins which can help.
+See [this article](https://www.greengeeks.com/tutorials/protect-media-library-wordpress-users-uploads/) for both plugin- and code-based examples.

 ## Why does the image/file upload field change when a user is logged in or not?

 This discrepancy is due to how ACF handles image uploads in response to WordPress.
 When a user is not logged or lacks